 I find it impossible to resist beets.
 Their colors are magnificent – it’s a miracle that nature can provide something edible that is so vibrantly hued.
 With the vivid color, of course, comes nutrients.
-Beets are a nutritional powerhouse, rich in anti-oxidants, vitamins and beta-carotene.
+Beets are a nutritional powerhouse, rich in antioxidants, vitamins, and beta-carotene.
 I purchased these beets at the farmers’ market, without knowing how I would prepare them.
-I was simply happy looking at them.
+I was happy to simply look at them.

 Roasted Yellow Beet and Ricotta Tian

-Makes 1 – 8 inch square tian or 4 individual ramekins
+Serves 4; Makes one (8-inch) tian or 4 individual ramekins

 1 small garlic clove, minced

 1/2 teaspoon freshly ground black pepper

 Extra-virgin olive oil

 - Trim the greens and ends of the beets and peel the skin.
 Thinly slice the beets, preferably with a mandoline, about 1/8-inch thick.

 - Combine the ricotta, Parmesan, basil, garlic, lemon zest, salt, and the black pepper in a bowl and whisk to blend.

 - Arrange the beets in one layer, slightly overlapping, in an 8-inch diameter gratin dish (or 4 individual ramekins).
 Lightly brush the beets with olive oil.
 Smear a layer of the ricotta over the beets.
 Repeat the layering process, finishing with a thin layer of ricotta on the top (some of the beets should be showing).
 There should be about 4 layers.
 Sprinkle 1 to 2 teaspoons Parmesan cheese over the tian.